 © John Beattie.

-He was nominated for the apexart Fellowship, New York, and spent one month with apexart on their unique Fellowship programme in 2015.
-He has been artist in residence at Fire Station Artists' Studio, Dublin, 2006-2009; Royal Hibernian Academy, Dublin, 2010; Temple Bar Gallery & Studios, Dublin, 2011; and The Irish Museum of Modern Art, Dublin 2011.
-His work has been supported and acknowledged through awards and bursaries such as: Arts Council Travel & Training Bursary 2015, Arts Council Projects Award, 2012; Arts Council Visual Artist Bursary, 2006, 2007, 2010; Donegal County Council Artist Bursary, 2005, 2006, 2013; Open EV+A Award, Limerick City Gallery of Art, 2005; Arts Humanities Research Board, 2003-2005.
+Beattie has been awarded numerous artist residency programs nationally and internationally.
+In 2020, he will be artist in residence at The Centre Culturel Irlandais (CCI) Paris, where he will be continuing the development of the work on Mondrian’s Paris Studio.
+He was nominated for the apexart Fellowship, New York, and spent one month with apexart on their unique Fellowship program in 2015.
+He has been an artist in residence at Fire Station Artists' Studio, Dublin, 2006-2009; Royal Hibernian Academy, Dublin, 2010; Temple Bar Gallery & Studios, Dublin, 2011; and The Irish Museum of Modern Art, Dublin 2011.
+His work has been supported and acknowledged through awards and bursaries such as The Arts Council Travel & Training Bursary, The Arts Council Projects Awards, The Arts Council Visual Artist Bursary’s, The Donegal County Council Artist Bursary’s, an Open EV+A Award, Limerick City Gallery of Art, and received the Arts Humanities Research Board grant in 2003-2005.

 Furthermore, and since 2008, Beattie has worked in the visual arts with Fire Station Artists’ Studios (FSAS) as part of the dedicated management team.
 FSAS is a leading studio organization in Ireland for professional practicing visual artists’ providing long-term live/work studio residencies of up to 2 years 9 months.
 FSAS also supports artistic practice through their sculptural and digital resources and facilities, their international curatorial residency, courses and workshops for practicing artists, curatorial and commissioning process, and providing opportunities for emerging, mid-career and established artists nationally and internationally.